-This weekly release now provides a separate breakdown of the number of deaths involving coronavirus; that is, where COVID-19 or suspected COVID-19 was mentioned anywhere on the death certificate, including in combination with other health conditions.
+This weekly release now provides a separate breakdown of the number of deaths involving coronavirus.
+This breakdown includes deaths where COVID-19 or suspected COVID-19 was mentioned anywhere on the death certificate, including in combination with other health conditions.